 The ATCWG is composed of government officials and experts from academia.

-The next annual ATCWG meeting will take place in the city of Can Tho, Viet Nam, during APEC Food Security Week in August 2017.
+The next annual ATCWG meeting will take place in Port Moresby, Papua New Guinea, during APEC Food Security Week in August 2018.

 ATCWG Strategic Plan (2015–2019): The strategic plan has the following objectives: